Are you worried about wildfire smoke seeping into your home?

 More Ways to Keep Wildfire Smoke Out of Your Home

-In addition to using an air purifier, here are some additional ways to keep smoke from forest fires out of your house.
+In addition to using the top air purifier models, here are some additional ways to keep smoke from forest fires out of your house.

 Keep Windows Closed